mkingsnorth/perspective_plotter_docs/docs/troubleshooting.rst

 If it is a sketch of a concept, or an image that may be distorted/cropped, it may be something to do with the image not being entirely perfect.
 Double check that you are happy that the sketch's vanishing points are accurate.

-Try different vanishing point modes: If in 2-point mode, try experimenting with the position of the *Principal Point* (which is used to estimate the 3rd vanishing point) or switching to another perspective mode.
-If in 1-point perspective mode, try experimenting with the *Focal Length* which has to be provided in this mode.
+Try different vanishing point modes: If in 2-point mode, try experimenting with the position of the :ref:`Principal Point` (which is used to estimate the 3rd vanishing point) or switching to another perspective mode.

+If in 1-point perspective mode, try experimenting with the :ref:`Focal Length` which has to be provided in this mode.

 ======================================================
 No, I've checked, and they don't match!